Deshi people: History

-Deshi Muslim on Government Records
+Deshi on Gov. Records

 The 1881 Census of India

 "Those who have been converted to Islam have been absorbed in the great fraternity of that religion, while those who have not accepted Mahammedanism, are to all intents and purposes low caste Hindoos… there is clear evidence they were once a very numerous race, and the kingdom they ruled for two centuries comprised the Bengal districts of Dinagpore and the districts of Kamrup and Gowalpara in Assam.
 Their power was broken up about the year 1750, A.D…..
 Their unmistakable darkness of colour is found very largely to this day in Rungpore and Dinajpore, and they have supplied the great majority of the converts to Mahammedism in those districts.
 None of them have returned their mother tongue as Koch.
 They have long since abandoned that for Bengali, and the inhabitants of Koch Behar have adopted the same fashion."
 (Report on the Census of British India taken on 17 February 1881, Page 211).

 "The Koch ... people, who once had a religion and language of their own, have completely abandoned their language and have either been converted to Islam or have become low caste Hindoos, affording a striking example of the way in which Hindooism is replenished.
 (Report on the Census of British India taken on 17 February 1881, Page 296).